RahulW002/check-anagram/ReadMe.md

 ## Usage

-Go to the CheckAnagram.java file location use following command:
+Go to the CheckAnagram.java file location (\check-anagram\src\main\java\com\checkanagram) and use following command:

-java CheckAnagram
+java CheckAnagram.java

 The program will guide you to enter first String value, you need to enter the second string value to check the anagram, the program continues for multiple inputs.